 Electricity tariffs in Spain

-Electricity in Spain is one of the cheapest in Europe, although prices have risen over the last two years and further rises are expected as electricity companies are forced to pay the cost of keeping to the limits of emission of gases under the Kyoto agreement.
+Electricity in Spain is one of the most expensive in Europe, with prices having risen 60% between 2006 and 2012.
+Even further rises are expected as electricity companies are forced to pay the cost of keeping to the limits of emission of gases under the Kyoto agreement.
 The actual charges depend on your local electricity company (the rates shown in the example below are those charged by Sevillana Endesa in Andalusia).

 To save on electricity costs, you can switch to night tariff (tarifa nocturna, 2.0N) and run high-consumption appliances overnight, e.g. storage heaters, water heaters, dishwashers and washing machines, which can be operated by a timer.
 If you use a lot of water, it’s better to have a large water heater and heat water overnight.
 If you use electricity for your heating, you can install night-storage heaters that run on the cheaper night tariff.
 The night tariff rate consists of paying 2.7 per cent more than the normal tariff during the day and evening (from 7am to 11pm), but provides a reduction of 53.3 per cent for electricity used overnight (between 11pm and 7am).
 In the summer, night hours start at midnight and run until 8am.
 VAT at 16 per cent must be added to charges.